June Arnold: Career

 Arnold's first novel, Applesauce, was published in 1966 by McGraw Hill.
-It explored how people's personalities change after motherhood and marriage.
+It explored how women’s personalities change after motherhood and marriage.

 In 1971, June Arnold founded Daughters, Incorporated with her partner Parke Bowman.
 Daughters, Inc. published several books, many focusing on gender and lesbian experiences, including Lois Gould's X: A Fabulous Child's Story, Rita Mae Brown's Rubyfruit Jungle, and Arnold's novels.

 Arnold's second novel, The Cook and the Carpenter, was published in 1973.
 It was followed by Sister Gin in 1975, a novel about Su, a 46-year-old woman whose carefully constructed life seemingly falls apart at the onset of menopause.
 Su struggles to write a play, keep her life together, leave her partner of 20 years, Bettina, all while drinking copious amounts of "Sister Gin."

 In addition to founding Daughters, Inc. and publishing three novels during her life, Arnold helped organize the first Women in Print Conference.
 She also contributed to publications such as Sinister Wisdom, Village Voice and Sister Courage.

 Before her death, she was working on a novel based on the life of her mother.
 Arnold died of cancer on March 11, 1982, in Houston, before her book could be published.
 It was released in 1987 as Baby Houston.